twistedturtle/blender-index-visualiser/README.md

 F5 - Reload scripts <br>
 F6 - Toggle labels

 If you reload scripts normally whilst the labels are displayed, then you'll lose the reference to the draw callback.
-This means you won't be able to turn the labels off until you retart blender.
+This means you won't be able to turn the labels off until you restart blender.

 The custom reload scripts operator (F5) simply removes the callback, then reloads scripts using `bpy.ops.script.reload()` (the normal method) and should it be necessary re-adds the callback afterwards.